finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var scope = "\"default\"";  // string? | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional)  (default to "default") var identifierEffectiveAt = "identifierEffectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime used to resolve each instrument from the provided identifiers.
-Defaults to the current LUSID system datetime if not specified. (optional) var successMode = "\"Partial\"";  // string? | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. (optional)  (default to "Partial") var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Hierarchical Data Model to use (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Hierarchical Data Model to use (optional)
+Defaults to the current LUSID system datetime if not specified. (optional) var successMode = "\"Partial\"";  // string? | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. (optional)  (default to "Partial") var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use (optional)

             try
             {